Diversified Energy: History

 The company was established by Robert ('Rusty') Hutson when he bought a gas well in West Virginia in 2001.
 The management then grew the business over the next decade by acquiring old gas and oil wells that the main producers did not want.
 It was the subject of a flotation on the Alternative Investment Market in February 2017 and moved to the premium market in May 2020.
-In September 2020 FTSE Russell announced that the company would be joining the FTSE 250 Index later in the month.

-On 6 May 2021 the changed its name from Diversified Gas & Oil plc to Diversified Energy Company PLC and changed its TIDM code from DGOC to DEC.
+On 6 May 2021 the changed its name from Diversified Gas & Oil PLC to Diversified Energy Company PLC and changed its TIDM code from DGOC to DEC.

+In December 2021 Diversified Energy acquired the Oklahoma-based Tapstone Energy Holdings, LLC for $174 million.